Fantast/project-euler/README.md

 project-euler
 =============

-Solutions for Project Euler's problems, written on java.
+Solutions for Project Euler's problems, mostly written on java.